marcellusm2/poc-r2dbc-postgres-notification/README.md

 Notifications are produced by a trigger that invokes a function.
 Your Postgres database gets initialized by using `schema.sql`.

-R2DBC Postgres is an asynchronous/non-blocking/reactive driver that consumes asynchronous notifications and exposes these as `Flux<Notification>` on a single connection that is subscribed to the `login_event_notification` channel.
+R2DBC Postgres is an asynchronous/non-blocking/reactive driver that consumes asynchronous notifications and exposes these as `Flux<Notification>` on a single connection that is subscribed to the `account_event_notification` channel.

 Note: Spring uses semicolon (`;`) as statement separator.
 Since the trigger function uses semicolon as well, statements in `schema.sql` are separated by double semicolon (`;;`).